dynata/technical-assessment/README.md

 `CanonicalURI` is the URI-encoded version of the absolute path component of the URI; everything starting with the forward-slash '/' that follows the domain name and up to the end of the string or to the question mark character '?'.
 Do not normalize the URI path.
 For instance, do not change "hello//world" to "hello/world".

 `CanonicalQueryString` specifies the URI-encoded query string parameters.
+- Repeated parameter names must be combined into a single parameter before encoding.
+Concatenate their values into a single string value, separated by commas.
+Values must be concatenated in the order in which the parameters appear within the query string.
-You URI-encode names and values individually.
-After encoding, you must also sort the parameters in the canonical query string by parameter name in ascending order of character code point.
+- URI-encode names and values individually.
+- After encoding, sort the parameters in the canonical query string by parameter name, in ascending order of character code point.
 For example, a parameter name that begins with the uppercase letter F precedes a parameter name that begins with a lowercase letter b.

 An example query string:
 ```text